Customer onboarding guide for 2023 (+6 best practices and examples)

 - 100+ = power user

 Segmenting your user base by score can help you to determine what type of support or messaging may be helpful to engage (or re-engage) them.

 A good customer onboarding strategy is the foundation of strong customer relationships

-Onboarding is your customer’s first hands-on experience with your products, so it needs to be a positive one.
-Use this guide to plan your onboarding checklist to make it as smooth as possible.
+Onboarding is your customers’ first hands-on experience with your products or services, so it needs to be a positive one.
+Develop a robust onboarding strategy to make the process as enjoyable and effective as possible.

-Along with creating an onboarding strategy, it’s critical to hire reliable customer success managers to run the process.
-Check out our 30 customer success questions to ask during an interview to get started building your onboarding team.
+Along with creating a customer onboarding strategy, it’s crucial to hire reliable customer success managers to implement it.
+Take a look at our 30 customer success interview questions you should ask to start building your onboarding dream team.

 Zendesk Customer Experience Trends Report 2022

 Last year, we learned that customer needs can change in a blink.
 This free report will help you learn how to keep up.